oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 ### Key Features

 1. **Accept and disburse money in a real time manner** - By integrating to this API, you will get end-to-end solutions from receive to disburse money.
 All in real time manner.
 Note : Some payment methods have H+1 or H+2 settlement period.
 You have to keep some balance to cater the settlement from the payment methods.
-1. **You can select Payment Link, Bank Transfer, E-Wallet, and QRIS to receive money** - You can choose Bank Transfer (via Virtual Account & Unique Code), E-Wallet, Cards, or QRIS as a payment method to receive the money.
+1. **You can select Payment Link, Bank Transfer, E-Wallet, and QRIS to receive money** - You can choose Bank Transfer (via Virtual Account & Unique Code), E-Wallet (One Time & Direct), Cards, or QRIS as a payment method to receive the money.
 We provide all banks offered in VA Aggregator for Virtual Accounts, BCA for Unique Code, ShopeePay, DANA, LinkAja as payment method for E-Wallet, and Visa/Mastercard for Cards.
 However, you don't need to worry if you don't have your own UI.
 You can use our Payment Link to help your customers to complete the payments.
 1. **Transaction tracking and monitoring capability** - You can track all payment routing transactions details through our callback or the OY! dashboard.
 You will receive callbacks two times, once we have succesfully receive money and once we have successfully disburse money.

 ### Use Cases